AI assistant — not human

 Enterprise guide to semantic model design, calculation groups, field parameters, composite models, Direct Lake, governance, and shared model architecture.

-The semantic model is the most important artifact in your entire Power BI deployment.
-Every report, every dashboard, every metric — all of it depends on the quality of the underlying semantic model.
-A poorly designed model produces slow reports, inconsistent numbers, and ungovernable analytics sprawl.
-A well-designed model produces fast, trustworthy, enterprise-grade business intelligence.
+The semantic model is crucial for your Power BI deployment.
+Every report, dashboard, and metric relies on the quality of this model.
+A poorly designed model can lead to:

 EPC Group has designed and optimized Power BI semantic models for Fortune 500 organizations across healthcare, financial services, and government.
 This guide covers every aspect of enterprise semantic model design — from the fundamental rename from "dataset" to advanced features like calculation groups, field parameters, composite models, and Direct Lake in Microsoft Fabric.

-Whether you are designing a new semantic model from scratch, migrating from legacy datasets, or optimizing an existing model for Fabric, this guide provides the enterprise methodology EPC Group applies to every engagement.
+Are you designing a new semantic model, migrating from old datasets, or optimizing an existing model for Fabric?
+This guide outlines the enterprise methodology that EPC Group uses for every engagement.

 Microsoft's terminology has evolved, and the distinctions matter for architecture decisions.
 Understanding what each component does — and does not do — prevents costly design mistakes.